 Just know if you try to edit the products on your other account or list the products that you already have listed on your other account, you can't relist them on your newly added account.
 Basically, you can't list the products on both sites, you can only list different products on each site.

 Unfortunately, there is no way to have one Inventory Source account connected to multiple eBay accounts.
-To accomplish this, you would need to have more than one Inventory Source account connected to the separate eBay accounts.
+To accomplish this, you would need to have multiple Inventory Source accounts connected to the separate eBay accounts. *SEE BELOW*

 Can I use more than one eBay account?